-Gavin: In contrast to consumer games and B2B service and support applications, Kaon has led the market in creating use cases for AR and VR in B2B sales and marketing, by creating applications that simplify and explain complex product and solution stories.
+Finn: In contrast to consumer games and B2B service and support applications, Kaon has led the market in creating use cases for AR and VR in B2B sales and marketing, by creating applications that simplify and explain the complex product and solution stories.
 Kaon has leveraged its 20-year track record of innovation in interactive technologies and applications to deliver the first truly useful marketing and sales applications that have already helped large corporations solve difficult challenges in their sales cycles.
 For example, Kaon AR uses fully interactive photorealistic digital 3D product models that companies such as Cisco, IBM, GE, Siemens, HPE, Abbott, and many others have used to “place” their products into their customers’ actual factories, refineries, data centers and laboratories.
 When a lab director sees how a new blood analyzer will fit into their workspace, and how it integrates within their existing process, they understand more of the complete value proposition in a tangible way.
-Kaon can easily add AR and VR capabilities to the work it’s already doing for these companies, because these capabilities have been added to the Kaon High Velocity Marketing Platform, which means their don’t have to create separate stand-alone AR or VR applications.
+Kaon can easily add AR and VR capabilities to the work it’s already doing for these companies because these capabilities have been added to the Kaon High-Velocity Marketing Platform, which means there don’t have to create separate stand-alone AR or VR applications.

 Give me a case study example to help us wrap our head around it.
 What kind of companies do you work with?

-Gavin: Recently, a global leader in the manufacturing of power generation and electrical equipment introduced a new product.
+Finn: Recently, a global leader in the manufacturing of power generation and electrical equipment introduced a new product.
 The product is large and functionally complex.
 Because the company could not ship the product to every launch event globally, they used the Kaon AR application to show prospects, analysts, and the media not only what the product looks like, but also how it works and what its key value differentiators are.
 By giving users mobile tablets to interact with, and allowing them to view and then literally “place” the 3D digital product right into their real physical space, the product launch became a huge sensation all over the world.
 Rather than being “presented to,” each member of the audience could interact with and experience the product and the company reported that it was the most successful launch experience in its 100+ year history.

-Kaon VR, on the other hand, recently helped our customer, Dell EMC, show the value of their hyper converged infrastructure solutions (which resulted from the merger of Dell and EMC corporation) to their customers.
+Kaon VR, on the other hand, recently helped our customer, Dell EMC, show the value of their hyper-converged infrastructure solutions (which resulted from the merger of Dell and EMC corporation) to their customers.
 This application is transformational because the immersive nature of the customer experience places people inside the virtual data center, allowing them to interact with and understand not just the functionality but also the real-world value propositions of this complex solution.
 This VR experience has been used at dozens of events worldwide, including at CiscoLive 2017 and many large live events since then.

-TechSling: Where do you see augmented and virtual reality going in the future, especially as it pertains to enterprise?
+Where do you see augmented and virtual reality going in the future, especially as it pertains to enterprise?

-Gavin: For the next couple years, I anticipate most AR and VR applications to remain entertainment-focused among the consumer audience, especially within gaming.
+Finn: For the next couple years, I anticipate most AR and VR applications to remain entertainment-focused among the consumer audience, especially within gaming.

 AR and VR in the enterprise will get interesting as the mobile technologies that are emerging now become more robust and production-ready.
 Compelling experiences that can be delivered on mobile devices at any venue without training or setup will transform these applications from the early adopter segment to many, many enterprise markets.
-Mobile VR and AR offers an incredible potential to improve the way businesses develop, manufacture, market, sell, support and maintain products.
+Mobile VR and AR offer an incredible potential to improve the way businesses develop, manufacture, market, sell, support and maintain products.
 We see AR and VR becoming features of platforms and applications, rather than separate, stand-alone apps.